 - Proper framing of stories is essential when considering potential sourcing.
 Marriage of same-sex couples remains controversial for some people.
 Many opinions may be individually valid, but less appropriate when played against one another.
 For example, legal and theological expertise should be differentiated.

 - Journalists should consider diversity of opinion when bringing these stories to readers, viewers and listeners.
 Look beyond preconceived ideas regarding “pro” and “con” sides.
-Not all members of communities of faith are opposed to same-sex marriage; not all LGBT community members want to marry.
+Not all members of communities of faith are opposed to same-sex marriage; not all LGBTQ community members want to marry.

 - Reporters should note the differences between marriage law and the legal designation of civil unions.
 Civil unions are presumed to extend many marriage benefits and protections; however, they do not include the federal protections and benefits available to married couples.